 Composition of an IRC

-IRCs are made up of active Members and Fellows resident in a country or region.
-Each IRC will have a min. of 6 elected committee members along with a chair.
-Ideally, 3 Fellows, 3 Members and a Chair.
-Terms are for 3 years.
-IRCs may co-opt RCOG Associates and Trainees to the group.
+IRCs are made up of active Fellows and Members resident in a country or region.
+Each IRC will have a minimum of six elected committee members along with a chair.
+Ideally, three Fellows, three Members and a chair.
+Terms are for three years.
+IRCs may co-opt RCOG Associates, non-RCOG Members and Trainees to the group.

 Who is authorised to hold office within an IRC?

-Active Fellows and Members who are up-to-date with their fees and are a resident of their respective countries or zones.
-Honorary Fellows, Retired Members or Fellows, Associates, trainees or non-members of the RCOG are not eligible to hold titles.
+Active Fellows and Members who are up-to-date with their fees and are a resident of their respective countries/zones.
+Honorary Fellows, Retired Fellows or Members, Trainees, Associates or non-members of the RCOG are not eligible to hold titles.

 Who is eligible to stand for Chair?

-Only Fellows who are resident of the country of election, active and up-to-date with fees and have completed at least one term on their respective IRC Committee are eligible to stand for chair.
-However, in countries which have fewer than 50 active fellows and members, (i) the requirement to have previously stood on the Committee does not apply and (ii) Members with more than five years post MRCOG, as well as Fellows may also stand, but all other provisions relating to eligibility remain the same.
+Only Fellows who are resident of the country of election, active and up-to-date with fees and have completed one term on their respective IRC Committee are eligible to stand for chair.
+However, in countries which have fewer than 50 active Fellows and Members, (i) the requirement to have previously stood on the Committee does not apply and (ii) Members with more than five years post MRCOG, as well as Fellows, may also stand, but all other provisions relating to eligibility remain the same.